HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ### Example: Let's install some software!

-- Edit the file requirements.txt
+- Edit the file sc_venv_template/requirements.txt

 - Add these lines at the end:
 -